Guide to Healthcare Management Careers

 Healthcare Administrator/Manager

-The top executive responsible for the overall leadership and management of a hospital.
-They make strategic decisions, set organizational goals, and ensure efficient operations.
+Responsibilities: The Hospital CEO is the top executive responsible for the overall management of a hospital.
+They develop strategies, make high-level decisions, ensure financial stability, and represent the hospital in the community and with stakeholders.

 Clinical Manager